Note: Please refer to the following terminology when reading this guide

 3. The record owner or UQ lead can add or remove collaborators to a project at any time.

-4. Minimises the occurrence of data loss/leakage by ensuring that the data is stored according to "data type" requirements for security and back-up (e.g. if a project has identifiable human data this will always be stored locally at UQ).
+4. Minimises the occurrence of data loss/leakage by ensuring that the data is stored according to "data type" requirements for security and back-up (e.g. if a project has identifiable human data this will always be stored at UQ).

 5. Assists in meeting funding body requirements (e.g. ARC), where researchers must outline how they will manage data arising from a project.
 Completing optional sections of UQRDM allows researchers to add detailed information that can be exported as a data management plan, and included in grant applications or journal articles as required.